microsoft/go-sqlcmd/README.md

     - The `SQLCMDPASSWORD` environment variable
     - The `:CONNECT` command
-    - When prompted, the user can type the password to complete a connection (pending [#50](https://github.com/microsoft/go-sqlcmd/issues/50))
+    - When prompted, the user can type the password to complete a connection
 - `-r` requires a 0 or 1 argument
 - `-R` switch will be removed.
 The go runtime does not provide access to user locale information, and it's not readily available through syscall on all supported platforms.
 - `-I` switch will be removed.
 To disable quoted identifier behavior, add `SET QUOTED IDENTIFIER OFF` in your scripts.